 Benefits of weighted calisthenics

 Primarily, if you want to build more strength, weighted calisthenics is your key.
-When you adjust your rep ranges and sets, you could also turn your weighted calisthenics program into a hypertrophy inducing (muscle building) one.
+When you adjust your rep ranges and sets, you could also make weighted calisthenics build muscle.

 Cons of Weighted Calisthenics